bennettslin/yearlings_bobtail_app/tempThingsToRemember.md

 Make snowglobe road colour consistent with nav button road

 Gingerbread prison, put his right arm down, bring her closer in.
+Ocean needs two seasons, one for top, other for side